 What Is The Best Oil For Your Electric Chainsaw

 The bar and chain oil an electric chainsaw need is similar to the oil a gas-powered chainsaw requires.
 Basically, general bar and chain oil can be used on an electric chainsaw.
 Beyond this, you should take an interest in the kind of bar and chain oil you are using.

 - Vegetable-based oils are great if you are wary about your carbon footprint and when trying to minimize damage to the trees you are pruning.

 - Some oils change their viscosity drastically due to temperature changes.
 These are to be avoided in cases where the chainsaw is to be used in situations where wide temperature variations exist.

 - Other oils can help reduce the “throw-off” problem by helping keep the bar and chain together for greater usage reliability.

 The chainsaw manufacturers will usually have recommendations on what type of bar and chainsaw oil to use on your electric chainsaw.
 Some brands will even make bar and chain oil for their chainsaws.
 This is typically the best option if it is available.

-However, there are some chainsaw manufacturers who do not make bar and chain oil for their chainsaws, but instead recommend other brands.
+However, there are some chainsaw manufacturers who do not make the bar and chain oil for their chainsaws but instead recommend other brands.
 It is best to use the chainsaw oil your manufacturer recommends.